Ponza Grande via north ridge

 Mode:

 Group of Ponza peaks makes the border between Slovenia and Italy and separates two valleys - Tamar and Fusine lakes.
-Starting from north we have Ponza Piccola/Mala Ponca (1921m), Ponza Gradne/Visoka Ponca (2274m), Ponza di Mezzo/Srednja Ponza (2230m) and Ponza di Dieto / Zadnja Ponca (2242m).
+Starting from north we have Ponza Piccola/Mala Ponca (1921m), Ponza Grande/Visoka Ponca (2274m), Ponza di Mezzo/Srednja Ponza (2230m) and Ponza di Dietro / Zadnja Ponca (2242m).
 Last three of them are connected by tourist trails and accessible both from Italian and Slovenian side and they make part of the famous Via degli Alpini route.
 Ponza Piccola is also accessible itself via a tourist trail, however there is no trail connecting it to Ponza Grande.

 Route is fairly easily readable with maybe one exception, even with lack of frequent visits like pitons, crampon scratches, warped rock we were able to navigate it as the basic rule is to look for the most manageable passage.
 Once climbing, the best idea is to look for dwarf pines, they hold the best in this brittle world.
 Because of that, there is not that much pleasure from climbing itself as every hold and step needs to be checked before using.